rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 ### [assets_manager]

-a1phyr has created a crate called `assets_manager`, which provides a convienient way to load and cache external resources.
+a1phyr has created a crate called `assets_manager`, which provides a convenient way to load and cache external resources.
 It abstracts over the filesystem logic, and provides a variety of built-in loaders for common Serde formats (e.g. TOML, JSON).
 Hot-reloading support is also planned in the future.